shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Lindsay, Mark R. *God Has Chosen: The Doctrine of Election through Christian History.* IVP Academic, an imprint of InterVarsity Press, 2020.
 - McGrath, Alister E., editor. *The SPCK Handbook of Anglican Theologians.* SPCK, 1998.
 - Miller, Ed L., and Stanley J. Grenz. *Fortress Introduction to Contemporary Theologies.* Fortress Press, 1998.
 - Olson, Roger E. *The Journey of Modern Theology: From Reconstruction to Deconstruction.* IVP Academic, 2013.
+- Burke, Simon. **The Principles of Religion* by Rabban Daniel Ibn al-Ḥaṭṭāb: A 13th-Century Synopsis of Syriac Orthodox Belief.* Brill, 2024.
 ## Church History
 - Faraji, Salim. *The Roots of Nubian Christianity Uncovered: The Triumph of the Last Pharaoh*.
 2012, Africa World Press.
 - Breward, Ian. *A History of the Churches in Australasia.* Oxford University Press, 2001.